MiPT: Legal status

+Canada

+MiPT is not a controlled substance in Canada as of 2025.

 Sweden

 Sweden's public health agency suggested classifying MiPT as a hazardous substance, on May 15, 2019.

 United States

-In the United States, MiPT is unscheduled but purchase, sale, or possession for human consumption could be prosecuted under the Federal Analogue Act.
+In the United States, MiPT not an explicitly controlled substance.
+However, as an isomer of diethyltryptamine (DET), it may be considered a Schedule I controlled substance similarly.
+In addition, the purchase, sale, or possession for human consumption of MiPT could be prosecuted under the Federal Analogue Act.